New Online Instructor Orientation

 Getting Ready to Facilitate Online Courses: TA Training

-This 4-week, online certificate course is suitable for any current or future teaching assistant (TA) wishing to build skills and knowledge of best practices in facilitating fully online courses.
+This 4-week, online certificate course is suitable for any current or future teaching assistant (TA) who wishes to build skills and knowledge of best practices in facilitating fully online courses.

-While this course has been specifically designed for a TA or preceptor, the insight into online course facilitation and skills developed will build proficiency at all levels up to the instructor role.
+While this course has been specifically designed for a TA or preceptor, the insight into online course facilitation and skills developed will build proficiency for anyone.
 You will discover how to successfully contribute to the facilitation of an online course, foster student engagement, support student outcomes, and build a sense of community using various forms of interaction.
-Participants will also learn how to use LEARN LMS tools to create presence and connection, assess student learning and work effectively in their TA/Preceptor role.
+Participants will also learn how to use LEARN learning management system tools to create presence and connection, assess student learning and work effectively in their TA/Preceptor role.

 Format and Expectations